Africa and the Global Atlantic World Conference

 Dr. Wendy Wilson-Fall, an associate professor of Africana Studies at Lafayette College, will deliver the keynote speech titled “Locating Violence; Origins and Geographies”, from 1 p.m. to 2 p.m. on April 8,in Ritchie Hall, Room 250.
 Dr. Wilson-Fall recently assumed the Directorship of the Africana Studies program at Lafayette College.
 Previously, she served as Chair of the Department of Pan-African Studies at Kent State University and as Director of the West African Research Center (in Dakar), where she served for five years.
 Wilson-Fall works on themes of identity, culture, local histories and social space.
 Her research and publishing include both African diaspora and continent-based projects.
 Her new book, Memories of Madagascar and Slavery in the Atlantic, demonstrates through analysis of contemporary oral histories as well as historical records that the descendants of Malagasy slaves maintain African cultural traditions as their lineage.

-The conference registration fee is $50, for non-KSU participants, and includes a reception April 7, 2016, continental breakfast, lunch and dinner on April 8, 2016.
+The conference registration fee is $50 for non-KSU participants and includes a reception April 7, 2016.
+On April 8, 2016, there is a continental breakfast, lunch and dinner.
 Conference only registration (does not include meals) is free for KSU staff, faculty and students.
-For more information on the conference and to register, please visit: www.kent.edu/pas/registration
+For more information on the conference and to register, please visit the Pan-African Studies webpage.